LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 {: .notice}
 **Note:** The messages above will display in the agent workspace.
 Just like messages sent by agents, they have a character limit of 640.

+{: .notice}
+**Note:** If you subscribe your page to LiveEngage before creating a button onthe Facebook page, it will not work even if you unsubscribe and try to subscribe again.
+So please first create a page with a buttonand then connect it to LiveEngage in order for it to work properly.

 To get started right away, see the [Facebook Messenger Quick Start](/getting-started-quick-start-guides-facebook-messenger-quick-start.html) article.

 ## Set up how conversations start: entry points